btd/rollup-plugin-visualizer/README.md

 Output yml file with all the data, could be good idea to commit this file to track file changes.

+### Markdown

+Output markdown report with summary tables and bottom notes about report config and size precision.

 ## Options

 `filename` (string, default `stats.{ext depending template}`) - name of the file with diagram to generate